-Over one quarter of the world’s websites are built on the WordPress framework, which started out as a blogging platform.
-If you use WordPress for your website, blogging capabilities are built in and it’s very easy to add your own blog articles.
-WordPress is also free, although to get the most out of the platform you’ll have to purchase a custom domain and hosting from a provider like 1and1.
-Costs for a small site will be less than £20 per year.
-Most hosts now offer idiot proof one-click WordPress installation.
+Over one-quarter of the world’s websites are built on the WordPress framework, which started out as a blogging platform.
+If you use WordPress for your website, blogging capabilities are built-in and it’s very easy to add your own blog articles.
+WordPress is also free, although to get the most out of the platform you’ll have to purchase a custom domain and hosting.
+Most hosts now offer idiot-proof one-click WordPress installation.

 What to write about

 Can’t think of anything to write about?
 No problem.
 Follow our tips and you’ll quickly have hundreds of ideas.